-The SNAP service area in northeast Tucson, bordered by Craycroft, Sunrise, Kolb/Sabino and River Roads, is comprised of nearly 100 businesses and 3600 residences (townhomes, freestanding single homes, apartments and recreational facilities).
+The SNAP service area in northeast Tucson, bordered by Craycroft, Sunrise, Kolb/Sabino and River Roads, includes nearly 100 businesses and 3600 residences (townhomes, freestanding single homes, apartments and recreational facilities).
 Approximately half of the homes in this area were developed under the name of “Fairfield” 40 years ago and are segmented into 12 Sunrise Homeowners’ Associations.
 Eight other neighborhoods with freestanding houses or as distinct homeowner’s associations are located within the service area.

 SNAP also is affiliated with the Alliance of Arizona Non-Profits as well as the Neighbors Care Alliance of the Pima Council on Aging.
 SNAP is connected with the United Way’s ELDER Alliance, a collaborative team of social service agencies, governmental entities and private businesses/organizations in Tucson to help Pima County residents grow old gracefully in their own homes.
 Jewish Family and Children’s Services (JFCS) has provided funding, technical expertise and support for SNAP through the ELDER Alliance.

-Now celebrating more than ten years of continuous service to the community, SNAP has been funded by cash donations, grants, gifts, sponsorships and in-kind contributions of goods and services.
+Now celebrating more than ten years of continuous service to the community, SNAP is funded by cash donations, grants, gifts, sponsorships and in-kind contributions of goods and services.

 To learn about SNAP programs and services, call 520-437-9556, email email@example.com or click the Programs and Services tab in this section.